adrolli/moox/README.md

-# W-I-P
+# Moved

-This is work-in-progress.
+This project has moved to https://github.com/mooxphp/moox/

 ## Installation